huggingface/blog/mms_adapters.md

 ### Create `Wav2Vec2CTCTokenizer`

 Fine-tuned MMS models, such as [**MMS-1B-ALL**](https://huggingface.co/facebook/mms-1b-all) already have a [tokenizer](https://huggingface.co/facebook/mms-1b-all/blob/main/tokenizer_config.json) accompanying the model checkpoint.
-However since we want to fine-tune the model on specific low-resource data of a certain language, it is recommended to fully remove the tokenizer, and vocabulary output layer and simply create a new ones based on the training data itself.
+However since we want to fine-tune the model on specific low-resource data of a certain language, it is recommended to fully remove the tokenizer and vocabulary output layer, and simply create new ones based on the training data itself.

-Remember that Wav2Vec2-like models fine-tuned on CTC transcribe an audio file with a single forward pass by first processing the audio input into a secquence of processed context representations and then using the final vocabulary output layer to classify each context representation to a character that reperesents the transcription.
+Wav2Vec2-like models fine-tuned on CTC transcribe an audio file with a single forward pass by first processing the audio input into a sequence of processed context representations and then using the final vocabulary output layer to classify each context representation to a character that represents the transcription.

-The output size of this layer corresponds to the number of tokens in the vocabulary, and therefore only on the labeled dataset used for fine-tuning.
+The output size of this layer corresponds to the number of tokens in the vocabulary, which we will extract from the labeled dataset used for fine-tuning.
 So in the first step, we will take a look at the chosen dataset of Common Voice and define a vocabulary based on the transcriptions.

 For this notebook, we will use [Common Voice's 6.1 dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_6_1) for Turkish.
 Turkish corresponds to the language code `"tr"`.